 AT LAST, N SEOUL TOWER!

-We hop on the bus and shares it only with a Korean couple who is a lot more affectionate publicly than us.
+We hop on the bus and share it only with a Korean couple who is a lot more affectionate publicly than us.
 I’ve always preferred bus rides than train rides because I’m a sucker for the view of the local streets.
 Seoul is a lovely city to live in; maybe, we could consider living here and learning Hangul.
-Multiracial students hopped on from Dongguk University stop and disturb the quietness of the bus.
+Multiracial students hopped on from Dongguk University to stop and disturb the quietness of the bus.
 We don’t mind for at last after some days, an English conversation we can eavesdrop.

 After 20 minutes, we reach the N Seoul Tower.
-It is freezing cold, empty and dark.
+It is freezing cold, empty, and dark.
 Well, I anticipate it to be colder since it is on top of Namsan Mountain, but I never expect it to be dark, with the lamp lights as the only source of light.
 It is borderline scary, to be honest, that it feels like zombies from the Korean series Kingdom will appear any time.
 Paul grabs my hand, and we run fast to the base of the tower.
 The university students surely think we’re crazy.

 We stay inside for some time to prepare ourselves for the 0 degrees Celcius plus winter winds outside.
 We consider going up the N Seoul Tower Observatory, but the Korean crew tells us that it is quite cloudy.
 Okay, we have saved 250 PHP.